What is a temporary pavement licence?

 If the land in question is private land you do not need a pavement licence but do need permission from the land owner.

 If the land is owned by East Devon District Council you need to contact our Streetscene events team: firstname.lastname@example.org.

-The grant of a pavement licence only permits the placing of furniture on the highway, other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.
+The grant of a temporary pavement licence only permits the placing of furniture on the highway once a licence is granted.
+Other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.